Wanderer0074348/ArsiDet/DEPLOYMENT.md

 Once deployed, users can:

-1. **Select "Browser Camera" mode** (default for cloud)
+1. **Select "WebRTC Live" mode** (RECOMMENDED - default for cloud)
-2. **Click "Take Photo"** to capture their sign language gesture
+2. **Click "START"** to begin live video streaming
+3. Allow camera access when prompted by browser
-3. The app will detect and interpret the sign
+4. The app will continuously detect signs in real-time
-4. Detected signs are buffered every 2 seconds
+5. Detected signs are buffered every 2 seconds
-5. AI interprets the complete sentence every 20 seconds (if API key is provided)
+6. AI interprets the complete sentence every 20 seconds (if API key is provided)

+**Alternative**: Use "Browser Camera Snapshot" mode to capture individual images instead of continuous video.

 ---